bikeshgyawali/Chess-Project/docs/validation_technique.md

 I did implement it, but it feels very iffy.
 I think im going to leave it up till the knight for today, more tomorrow.

+Dec 30 2025

+Move validation for the king is done.
+Of course, it is quite similar to the knight so I could easily just copy and paste the same block.
+I just add to tweak some offsets and variables.